Basheyev/Boson/README.md

 hasn't been used for the longest time will be evicted from the cache.

-On every read operation CachedFileIO looks up for page in the cache using hashtable with O(1) time complexity.
-If there is a cache hit copies requested data to the user buffer, otherwise loads page to the cache from file, and copies to the user's buffer.
+On every read operation CachedFileIO looks up for page in the cache **using hashtable with O(1) time complexity**.
+If there is a cache hit, CacheFileIo copies requested data to the user buffer, otherwise loads page to the cache from file, and copies to the user's buffer.
 All recently loaded cache pages marked as "clean".

 #### 3.1.3.
-Write operations (FoW)
+Write operations (FBW)

-For write operations, CachedFileIO uses Fetch-On-Write policy.
+For write operations, CachedFileIO uses Fetch-Before-Write policy.
 If there is a cache hit, write operation changes cache page and marks it as "dirty".
 If there is a write miss, then file page loaded to the cache and after changes are applied.